-Starting in September 2022, the Fellowship will consist of 650 hours, and applicants will have a choice between full-time (35 hours per week) or part-time (21 hours per week) work in order to complete the 650 hours.
-Fellows will be assigned to work on specific groups of manuscripts.
-They will be expected to research the historical and cultural context in which the manuscripts were produced, create collection and item level records in CORSAIR—the Morgan's collections database—according to DCRM(MSS), assign accession numbers, and attend to the rehousing and conservation needs of the material.
+Starting in February 2024, the Fellowship will consist of 650 hours, and applicants will have a choice between full-time (35 hours per week) or part-time (21 hours per week) work in order to complete the 650 hours.
+Fellows will be assigned to work on specific groups of 19th- or 20th-century correspondence.
+They will be expected to research the historical and cultural context in which the letters and documents were produced, create collection and item level records in CORSAIR—the Morgan's collections database—according to DCRM(MSS), assign accession numbers, and attend to the rehousing and conservation needs of the material.
 Considerations will be given to applicants’ areas of experience or expertise, such as specific language skills or subject specialization in art, literature, history, film, history of science, etc.

-This opportunity is the first in a series of Manuscript Cataloging Fellowships that will be offered by the Morgan every September and February from September 2022 to February 2025.
+This opportunity is the fourth in a series of Manuscript Cataloging Fellowships that are offered by the Morgan every September and February from September 2022 to February 2025.
 The Morgan Library & Museum is grateful to the Leon Levy Foundation for their generous support of these special opportunities.

 The position reports to the Manager of Collections Information and Library Systems, and works closely with curators in the Department of Literary and Historical Manuscripts.

-- Master's Degree in Library and Information Science from an ALA-accredited institution or substantial course work towards the degree; degree or substantial course work towards it in related areas, such as art, literature, history, film, or history of science, with specialization in working with original historical documents, will also be considered;
+- Master's Degree in Library and Information Science from an ALA-accredited institution or substantial course work towards the degree; a degree (or substantial course work toward one) in related areas, such as art, literature, music, history, film, or history of science, with specialization in working with original historical documents, will also be considered;

 - Experience with reading handwritten documents preferred;